-The graph below compares the share price total return and NAV total return (gross dividends reinvested) of the Company over the period from July 2006 to January 2017 with the total return from a notional investment in the FTSE Small-Cap index over the same period (all rebased to £100).
-This index is considered to be the most appropriate broad equity market index for comparative purposes.
-However, the Board wishes to point out that VCTs are not able to make investments in companies quoted on the Main Market in their observance of the VCT rules.
+The graph below compares NAV total return (gross dividends reinvested) of the Company over the period from July 2006 to January 2018 with the total return from a notional investment in the FTSE Small-Cap index over the same period (all rebased to £100).
+This index is considered to be the most appropriate broad equity market index for comparative purposes, although the Board wishes to point out that VCTs are not able to make investments in companies quoted on the Main Market in their observance of the VCT rules.

-- Total return (NAV + re-investment of all dividends + 30% up-front tax relief), based on a notional investment of £100 on 1 July 2006 - --FTSE All-Share total return, based on £100 notional investment on 1 July 2006 and the reinvestment of all income - FTSE Small-Cap ex Investment trusts total return, based on £100 notional investment on 1 July 2006 and the reinvestment of all income - NAV return + reinvestment of all dividends (net of up-front tax relief), based on notional investment of £100 on 1 July 2006
+- NAV Total Return (gross dividend re-invested) + 30% up front income tax relief, based on a notional investment of £100 on 1 July 2006 - NAV Total Return (gross dividend re-invested), based on a notional investment of £100 on 1 July 2006 FTSE All-Share total return, based on £100 notional investment on 1 July 2006 and the reinvestment of all income - FTSE Small-Cap ex Investment Trusts total return, based on £100 notional investment on 1 July 2006 and the reinvestment of all income